Skip to contents

 Further analysis with competing risk survival

-For competing risk, there is a similar function that adds time and status information to the cohort of interest.
+For competing risk settings, there is a similar function that adds time and status information to the cohort of interest.
 We only need to specify which are the outcome and competing outcome of interest.
-We can also choose other options such as follow up time, censoring on a specific date, washout periods, or others.
+We can also choose other options such as varying the follow up time, censoring on a specific date, washout periods, or others.
+You can check all the options this function offers by running ?addCompetingRiskCohortSurvival.
+With the default parameters:

 input_survival_cr <- cdm$mgus_diagnosis %>%